-IAGC Business Office, Box 501 Pinawa, Manitoba ROE 1LO, Canada iagc@granite.mb.ca www.iagc.ca
+IAGC Business Office.
+Box 501 Pinawa, Manitoba ROE 1L0, Canada iagc@granite.mb.ca www.iagc.ca

-The Société Française de Minéralogie et de Cristallographie, the French Mineralogy and Crystallography Society was founded on March 21.
-1878.
+The Société Française de Minéralogie et de Cristallographie, the French Mineralogy and Crystallography Society, was founded on March 21, 1878.
 The purpose of the

-Society is to promote mineralogy and crystallography.
+Society is to promote mineralogy and Society is to promote mineralogy and crystallography.
 Membership benefits include the "bulletin de liaison" (in French), the European Journal of Mineralogy, Elements, and reduced registration fees for SFMC meetings.